neodiogenes/toolc/README.md

 1. Install nodeJS (nodejs.org)
 2. Navigate to the root directory of the project
 3. Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.
-4. Delete all the files in the `src/main/resources/static` directory.
-5. Move all the files in the `dist/` directory to the `src/main/resources/static` directory.
-These will be bundled with jar file when you build the Spring boot app

 To build the Spring Boot application:

 1. Install maven (maven.apache.org) and configure it to run from the command line.
 2. From the root directory run `mvn clean install` to build the jar file.
 Run `mvn clean install -DskipTests` to skip running tests.
+3. The Angular application files will be automatically moved to the `src/main/resources/static` directory and bundled into the jar file
 3. The jar file will be in the `target/` directory

 To install to AWS